Bette Davis: 1908–1929: Childhood and early acting career

 Ruth Elizabeth Davis, known from early childhood as "Betty", was born on April 5, 1908, in Lowell, Massachusetts, the daughter of Harlow Morrell Davis (1885–1938), a law student from Augusta, Maine, and subsequently a patent attorney, and Ruth Augusta (née Favór; 1885–1961), from Tyngsborough, Massachusetts.
 Davis's younger sister was Barbara Harriet (1909–1979).

-In 1915, after Davis's parents separated, Davis and her sister Barbara attended a spartan boarding school named Crestalban in Lanesborough, Massachusetts, for three years.
+In 1915, after their parents separated, the two sisters attended a spartan boarding school, Crestalban, in Lanesborough, Massachusetts, for three years.
+To fund this her mother moved to New York City and found a job as a governess.

-In the fall of 1921, her mother, Ruth Davis, moved to New York City, using her children's tuition money to enroll in the Clarence White School of Photography, with an apartment on 144th Street at Broadway.
+In the fall of 1921, Davis' mother rented an apartment on 144th Street and Broadway and moved the children to New York City.
+To better her earning power, Ruth enrolled herself in the Clarence White School of Photography, and her children in the local public school.
 She then worked as a portrait photographer.

-The young Betty Davis later changed the spelling of her first name to Bette after Bette Fischer, a character in Honoré de Balzac's La Cousine Bette.
-During their time in New York, Davis became a Girl Scout where she became a patrol leader.
+During their time in New York, Davis became a Girl Scout, and a patrol leader.
 Her patrol won a competitive dress parade for Lou Hoover at Madison Square Garden.
+The young Betty later changed the spelling of her first name to Bette after Bette Fischer, a character in Honoré de Balzac's La Cousine Bette.

 Bette Davis and Donald Meek in Broken Dishes (1929).
 "I was now a bona fide Broadway actress—in a hit," Davis wrote.

-Davis attended Cushing Academy, a boarding school in Ashburnham, Massachusetts, where she met her future husband, Harmon O. Nelson, known as Ham.
+Davis attended Cushing Academy, a boarding school in Ashburnham, Massachusetts, where she met her future first husband, Harmon O. Nelson, known as Ham.
 In 1926, a then 18-year-old Davis saw a production of Henrik Ibsen's The Wild Duck with Blanche Yurka and Peg Entwistle.
 Davis later recalled, "The reason I wanted to go into theater was because of an actress named Peg Entwistle."
 Bette Davis interviewed with Eva Le Gallienne to be a student at her 14th Street theater.
-However, she felt Davis was not serious enough to attend her school, and described her attitude as "insincere" and "frivolous".
+However, Le Gallienne felt Davis was not serious enough to attend her school, and described her attitude as "insincere" and "frivolous".

 Davis auditioned for George Cukor's stock theater company in Rochester, New York.
 Though he was not very impressed, he gave Davis her first paid acting assignment – a one-week stint playing the part of a chorus girl in the play Broadway.
 Ed Sikov sources Davis's first professional role to a 1929 production by the Provincetown Players of Virgil Geddes' play The Earth Between; however, the production was postponed by a year.
 In 1929, Davis was chosen by Blanche Yurka to play Hedwig, the character she had seen Entwistle play in The Wild Duck.
 After performing in Philadelphia, Washington, and Boston, she made her Broadway debut in 1929 in Broken Dishes and followed it with Solid South.